-The story starts on a not-so-slow note.
+The story starts on a slow note.
 As the story proceeds further, you will be in for a nail-biting adventure.
 Each suspect has a unique character that makes Rachel doubt their role in Edgar’s alleged murder.

 Elisabeth’s role is somewhat mysterious and doubtful.
 Would a sixty-something man have a love affair with a twenty-something?
 Plus, Edgar’s has left her twenty-thousand euros for ‘services rendered.’
 Then there is Catherine – Edgar’s mistress, who shows mixed emotions when Edgar’s will is read out.
 She smiles when she hears that Edgar left her 7,500 euros, and then, a sudden sadness overcomes her happiness.
 Mathilde – Edgar’s ex-wife is as stern and emotionless as a stone.
 David is now the owner of all of Edgar’s estates – but he is neither happy nor sad about it.
 Fulke, the butler, is, as all butlers are – always perfect in everything.

 When one of the ‘suspects’ falls to their death, Rachel is not convinced that it was a suicide.
 After all, she and Magda met the suspect days ago and the suspect did not sound suicidal or sad.

 Rachel initially plays a role of a wanna-be detective.
 She makes tiny mistakes as she proceeds further with her ‘investigation.’
 The story gets really interesting when the suspects either start to drop down like flies or disappear.
 And just when you think the story is going to end and the murderer is caught red-handed, Bam!
 There is a twist!